 The following tables summarize our financial data as of the dates and for the periods indicated.
-The selected statements of operations data for the period from July 5, 2016 (inception) through December 31, 2016 and the nine months ended September 30, 2017 and the balance sheet data as of December 31, 2016 and September 30, 2017 have been derived from our audited financial statements included elsewhere in this prospectus.
-The statement of operations data for the period from July 5, 2016 (inception) through September 30, 2016 have been derived from our unaudited financial statements included elsewhere in this prospectus and have been prepared on the same basis as the audited financial statements.
-In the opinion of management, the unaudited data reflects all adjustments, consisting only of normal, recurring adjustments, necessary for a fair statement of the financial information in those statements.
-Our historical results from any prior period are not necessarily indicative of results to be expected in any future period, and our interim period results are not necessarily indicative of results to be expected financial data below should be read in conjunction with the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in this prospectus.
+The selected consolidated statements of operations data for the year ended December 31, 2017 and the period from July 5, 2016 (inception) through December 31, 2016 and the consolidated balance sheet data as of December 31, 2017 and 2016 have been derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. Our historical results from any prior period are not necessarily indicative of results to be expected in any future period, and our interim period results are not necessarily indicative of results to be expected for a full year or any other interim period.
+The selected financial data below should be read in conjunction with the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes included elsewhere in this Annual Report on Form 10-K.

-(inc y 5, 2016 ception) crough der 31, 2016 (In thous (inc th Septe 7 5, 2016 ception) crough ember 30, 2016 share and per Septen e Months Ended aber 30, 2017
+D Year ended ecember 31, 2017 In thousands, exc share D ept sh fuly 5, 2016 (inception) through ecember 31, 2016

-Statements of Operations Data:
+Consolidated Statements of Operations Data: ĺ

 Operating expenses:

-Research and development \$ \$ - \$ 10,047
+Research and development \$ 16,839 \$

-General and administrative 1 1 1,312
+General and administrative 2,043 1

-Total operating expenses 1 1 11,359
+Total operating expenses 18,882 1

-Loss from operations (1) (1) (11,359)
+Loss from operations (18,882) (1)

-Other income, net 635
+Other expense, net (14,896)

-Net loss \$ (1) \$ (1) \$ (10,724)
+Net loss \$ (33,778) \$ (1)

-Net loss per share, basic and diluted(1) \$ (0.00) \$ (0.00) \$ (2.79)
+Net loss per share, basic and diluted(1) \$ (8.42) \$ (0.00)

-Weighted-average common shares used in computing net loss per share, basic and diluted(1) 1,978,137 1, 919,841 3,839,306
+Weighted-average common shares used in computing net loss per share, basic and diluted(1) 4,009,513 1,978,137

-Pro forma net loss per share, basic and diluted (unaudited)(1) \$ (1.30)

-Weighted-average common shares used in computing pro forma net loss per share, basic and diluted (unaudited) $^{(1)}$ 8,230,457

-(1) See Notes 2 and 12 in the notes to our financial statements included elsewhere in this prospectus for an explanation of the calculation of our basic and diluted net loss per share, the weighted-average common shares used in computing basic and diluted net loss per share, basic and diluted pro forma net loss per share and the weighted-average common shares used in computing basic and diluted pro forma net loss per share.
-The information presented in this table does not give effect to the sale and issuance of our Series A preferred stock in October 2017 and Series B preferred stock in November 2017.
+(1) See Notes 2 and 12 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for an explanation of the calculation of our basic and diluted net loss per share and the weighted-average common shares used in computing basic and diluted net loss per share.

-As of f
+As of December 31,

-mber 31, 2016 (In tho Sept usands) tember 30, 2017
+2017 20 2016

+(In thousands)

-Balance Sheet Data: ,
+Consolidated Balance Sheet Data:

-Cash \$ \$ 3,965
+Cash and cash equivalents \$ 53,349 \$

-Working capital(1) 684
+Working capital(1) 49,652

-Total assets 4,215
+Total assets 55,193

-Total liabilities 3,495
+Total liabilities 5,502

-Redeemable convertible preferred stock 9,764
+Redeemable convertible preferred stock 81,620

-Total stockholders' (deficit) equity (9,044)
+Total stockholders' (deficit) equity (31,929)